gear-foundation/academy/docs/03-intermediate/02-message-receiving/handle_reply.md

 }
 ```

-The Gear program utilizes the `handle_reply()` function to handle replies to messages.
+The program on Vara utilizes the `handle_reply()` function to handle replies to messages.
 Let’s delve into processing the response message from the second program:

 1. Use the `msg::reply_to()` function to retrieve the identifier of the message for which the `handle_reply()` function was invoked.
 2. Ensure that the message identifier matches the identifier of the message sent from the `handle()` function.
 This step verifies that the response corresponds to the specific message sent earlier.